kingkampala/GlamForge/README.md

 **Access the API**

-You can now access the API using an API testing tool like Postman or Insomnia at the base URL http://localhost:${port}.
+You can now access the API using an API testing tool like Postman or Insomnia at your base URL http://localhost:${port}.